lylet-AC/Pynesthesia/README.md

 `pip3 install --upgrade pip
 pip3 install --user -r requirements.txt`.

-Afterwards, run the program using the following line:
+Afterwards, run the program using the either of the following lines depending on your python installation:
 `python3 Pynesthesia.py`
+`py -3 Pynesthesia.py`

+## Using Pynesthesia